Pat Kelly (musician): Solo career

+Throughout the 1970s, Pat Kelly was the sound engineer for the iconic Aggrovators & The Revolutionaries album Rockers Almighty Dub, “God Son” Glen Brown’s On the Way to Mount Zion, also featuring on Dr. Alimantado’s Best Dressed Chicken in Town,Johnny Clarke’s Rockers Time Now and Ruffer Version (Johnny Clarke at King Tubby's 74-78), Pablo Moses’s Revolutionary Dream,Beres Hammond’s I'm Just A Man, Jah Woosh’s Dreadlocks Affair, Errol Holt ’s Vision Of Africa, as well as producing works for Prince Far-I.

+The late 1970s and early 1980s saw Kelly recording more regularly again, and he continued to record occasionally in the years that followed.

 In 1991, he recorded a remake of 'Broken Homes' titled 'Broken City' under Shelly's Records Label, using the Pounder Riddim, which would later contribute to the emergence of the genre known as reggaeton."

 In the 1990s he was a member of a reformed Techniques, along with Lloyd Parks and Johnny Johnson.
 He continued to perform internationally up to 2018.

 Kelly died on 16 July 2019, aged 74, from complications of kidney disease.
 He was survived by widow Ingrid, one son (Shawn) and four daughters (Cheryl, Pamela, Padeane, & Terri-Ann).
 He is buried at Dovecot Memorial Park & Crematorium in St. Catherine.